-In short, no. We have our base of trade professionals and this includes our printers.
+In short, yes, but we won't.
+We have our base of trade professionals and this includes our printers.
 We do not advocate for cheap services, as these products are unprofessional and very low value for money.
 Creativore will not put our name to such products.

 can i use my own printer?

 Of course you can!
 We also offer a print management service, utilising our trade price agreements to offset the cost of the having us manage the entire project from design-to-delivery.
 Learn more here.

 do i own all the images on payment?

 Well actually, no....
 Again.
 Creativore, as the creator retains copyright indefinitely.
 We keep all working files as proof of concept and process - these are not handed over to clients.
 Project final flattened files are the property of the client.
 Head to the Australian Copyright Council website for more information.

 can i use images from the internet for printing?